wezm/wezm.net/v2/content/posts/2024/tech-stack/index.md

 ##### Stylus

 I don't use a lot of browser extensions but [Stylus] is a great one.
-It lets me apply custom styles websites (or all sites).
-This lets do things like fix poor font choices or hide that annoying Sign-In With Google across all websites.
+It lets me apply custom styles to websites (or all sites).
+This enables me to fix poor font choices or hide that annoying Sign-In With Google across all websites.

 #### Shotwell